razor-network/docs-v2/docs/Stake.md

 ## Get tokens {#get-tokens}

-You will need some Skale Testnet ETH Tokens to pay for transaction fees.
+You will need some Skale Testnet Tokens to pay for transaction fees.
 A faucet will be provided in the future.

 In order to get started, you will also need some RAZORs on Skale Testnet chain.